Factum Arte: Polittico Griffoni

 The 16 panels of the Polittico Griffoni once formed the altarpiece of the Basilica of San Petronio in Bologna.
 It was considered one of the greatest altarpieces of the 15th Century Bolognese School.
 The panels were originally painted by Francesco del Cossa and Ercole De Roberti.
 The panels, removed in 1725, are now scattered in various museums in Italy, the United Kingdom, the United States, France, the Netherlands, and the Vatican City.

-Using the Lucida 3D scanner, designed by Manuel Franquelo, Factum Arte and the Factum Foundation for Digital Technology in Conservation collaborated with San Petronio Basilica to record, reproduce and reunite the panels as a facsimile in their original location.
+Using the Lucida 3D scanner, designed by Factum Arte founder Manuel Franquelo, the team from Factum Arte and the Factum Foundation for Digital Technology in Preservation collaborated with San Petronio Basilica to record, reproduce and reunite the panels as a facsimile in their original location.
+Factum Foundation organised an exhibition around the Polittico Griffoni and the role of new technologies in cultural preservation at Palazzo Fava in 2020.

-Technology

-Factum Arte has developed a number technologies in order to better facilitate the recording and production of objects.